simpkins/de1plus-mqtt/docs/settings.md

 * Client ID

   The Client ID to use when connecting to the MQTT broker.
-Every client must have a unique ID, so if you have multiple DE1+ machines, give each one a unique ID.
+Every client must have a unique ID, so if you have multiple DE1+ machines, each one should have a unique ID.

+  If this setting is empty (which is the default the first time you run the plugin), a unique ID will be chosen and the prefix will be saved as `de1plus_<unique_id>`.
+This allows a unique ID to be assigned to each machine to prevent client ID conflicts if you have multiple DE1+ machines.

 * Topic Prefix